KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-30-creating-variables.md

 ellipse(targetX, targetY, targetSize, targetSize);
 ```

 This section of code draws the outer-most ring of the target.
-First it changes the fill color to red, then it draws a circle centered at `targetX,targetY` with a diameter of `targetSize`.
+First it changes the fill color to red, then it draws a circle centered at `targetX, targetY` with a diameter of `targetSize`.

 ```java
 fill(255, 255, 255);